Meet Our Team

 Bonnie has two grown children who are both part of the Emerge family.
 When not working, Bonnie enjoys spending time with her grandson, creating art, reading, and traveling.

 Brittni Winslow, MS, OTR/L

 Clinical Director of Occupational Therapy

 Brittni Winslow received her master’s in occupational therapy from East Carolina University in 2011.
 She decided she wanted to become an occupational therapist while in high school and gained experience with pediatrics while working as a developmental therapist and volunteering at the Frankie Lemmon School & Developmental Center.
 Brittni has experience working with children with Down Syndrome, Autism, Asperger’s, ADD/ADHD, developmental delays and Sensory Processing Disorders.
 She has a strong background in handwriting and fine motor skill development and published a thesis titled “The Effects of the Fine Motor and Early Handwriting Curriculum on the Fine Motor Skills of Preschool Aged Children.”
-Brittni has completed advanced sensory training through the Sensory Integration Certification Program, as well as trainings focused on reflex integration, the Child Adult Relationship Enhancement (CARE) approach, and DIR/Floortime.
+Brittni has completed advanced sensory training through the Sensory Integration Certification Program, as well as trainings focused on reflex integration, the Child Adult Relationship Enhancement (CARE) approach, DIR/Floortime, and the SOS Approach to Feeding.
 Outside of work, Brittni enjoys running, travel, and spending time with her husband, Clint, and daughters, Brooklyn and Eleanor.

 Kelly Goad, MS, CCC-SLP